Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Introduction

-In this work, \Baojiu{as a first step towards assessing the potential benefit of reconstruction,} we assume \Baojiu{additional simple oscillatory} features in the power-law primordial power spectrum.
-By utilising a suite of large N-body simulations, we study the performance of a nonlinear reconstruction algorithm proposed \Baojiu{recently} by \citet{shi2018,Birkin:2018nag} \Baojiu{to retrieve} the lost primordial features from the mock galaxy catalogue. \Baojiu{In particular, we carry out} parameter fitting to the damped \Baojiu{and reconstructed} wiggles to assess whether reconstruction can lead to more robust constraints on the feature parameters.
-To investigate the impact of reconstruction in the real galaxy surveys, we also forecast the constraints on the feature parameters for the DESI survey using the Fisher matrix approach, and compare the cases with and without reconstruction.
+In this work, {as a first step towards assessing the potential benefit of \Yuhao{nonlinear} reconstruction,} we assume {additional simple oscillatory} features in the power-law primordial power spectrum.
+By utilising a \Yuhao{small set of} N-body simulations, we study the performance of \Baojiu{the} nonlinear reconstruction algorithm proposed {recently} by \citet{shi2018,Birkin:2018nag} \Baojiu{in retrieving} the damped primordial features from the \Yuhao{halo catalogues.} In particular, \Yuhao{by quantifying \Baojiu{this} damping \Baojiu{caused by structure formation} based on the functional form in \citet{Vasudevan:2019ewf, Beutler:2019ojk}}, we will carry out parameter fittings to the damped and reconstructed wiggles, \Baojiu{the comparison of which allows us} to assess whether nonlinear reconstruction can lead to more robust constraints on the feature parameters.
+To investigate the impact of \Baojiu{nonlinear} reconstruction in real galaxy surveys, we also forecast the constraints on the feature parameters for \Baojiu{a} DESI-like survey using the Fisher matrix approach, and compare the cases with and without reconstruction.

-This paper is organised as follows: in Section~\ref{sec:2} we describe \Baojiu{the model of primordial features, the simulations used in this work, and the} methodology of assessing the performance of the reconstruction method \Baojiu{to retrieve} the lost primordial features \Baojiu{due to structure formation}.
-In Section~\ref{sec:3} we give more details on the approach used to forecast the constraints on the feature parameters for the DESI survey.
-In Section~\ref{sec:4} we show the results of reconstruction and forecast and discuss the implications of them.
-Finally, in Section~\ref{sec:5} we conclude our findings and \Baojiu{discuss potential} future improvements.
+This paper is organised as follows: in Section~\ref{sec:2} we describe {the model of primordial features, the simulations used in this work, and the} methodology of assessing the performance of the nonlinear reconstruction method {to retrieve} the damped primordial features {due to structure formation}.
+In Section~\ref{sec:3} we give more details on the approach used to forecast the constraints on the feature parameters for the DESI-like survey.
+In Section~\ref{sec:4} we show the results of nonlinear reconstruction and forecast and discuss the implications of them.
+Finally, in Section~\ref{sec:5} we conclude our findings and {discuss potential} future improvements.